Robinlovelace/stats19-gisruk/README.md

 </div>

-1. Note: to save re-running the previous code chunks, the sample dataset can be downloaded from
+1. Note: the code following code chunks on this page are time-consuming and require interactive use of R. To save time, we recommend that readers who wish to reproduce the results start by downloading the `a_cpj` dataset which is available, alongside other datasets from the processing stage, from
     <https://github.com/Robinlovelace/stats19-gisruk/releases>

 2.